evandersondev/darto-docs/app/support/page.md

 # Support

-## Getting Help

-If you need help, there are several resources available to assist you:

 ### Documentation

 - **Official Documentation**: The official documentation is a comprehensive resource for learning about Darto's features, APIs, and best practices.
 You can read the documentation at [Darto Docs](https://dartodocs.com).